 The Semrush SEO Writing Assistant displays an overall SEO score ranging from 0 to 10, with 10 representing content that closely matches the patterns found in top-ranking pages for your keyword.
 This score isn't a guarantee your content will rank, but it shows how well your draft aligns with current ranking standards.
 Below the overall score, you'll see individual ratings for readability, SEO, originality, and tone, each contributing to your final number.

 Understanding what these scores actually measure helps you decide which recommendations to address and which to ignore based on your content goals.
+Each metric functions as a form of real-time diagnostic guidance, giving you a concrete number to improve rather than vague advice.

 Your overall score weighs SEO factors more heavily than readability or tone, reflecting what matters most for ranking potential.
 A score between 8 and 10 suggests your content matches or exceeds the benchmarks set by competing pages.
 Scores between 5 and 7 indicate room for improvement, typically through adding missing keywords, adjusting word count, or improving structure.
 Anything below 5 means your draft deviates significantly from what's currently ranking.